 Our youngest is also into music production, as well as drums and in recent years has increased his recording studio use.
 So if you have a mini producer in your life, check out these gifts.

-That involves computers, software, and a host of audio interfaces that go above my own head at times.
+That involves computers, software, and a host of audio interface systems that go above my own head at times.
 Most producers starting off will know what they want and it may be best to ask them if you are looking for a high price tag item.